TJS was widely respected for his incisive writing.

-Eminent journalist and author Thayil Jacob Sony George, popularly known as T J S George, passed away at Manipal Hospital in Bengaluru on Friday.
-He was 97.
+Eminent journalist and author Thayil Jacob Sony George, more known as T J S George in the fourth estate, breathed his last at the Manipal Hospital in Bengaluru on Friday (October 3).

-A Padma Bhushan awardee, TJS was widely respected for his incisive writings, often marked by satire and sarcasm.
+The 97-year-old, who is a Padma Bhushan awardee, was widely respected for his incisive writings, often marked by satire and sarcasm.

 He was the Editorial Advisor of The New Indian Express and earned fame for his widely read weekly column, Point of View, which he wrote for 25 years until 2022, continuing till the age of 94, reflecting his total commitment to 'journalism of courage'.

-Hailing from Kerala, George spent most of his life in Bengaluru.
+Hailing from Kerala, TJS spent most of his life in Bengaluru and later in Coimbatore.

 He is survived by his children, Sheba Thayil and author-poet Jeet Thayil.
-American TV journalist Raj Mathai is his nephew.
+US TV journalist Raj Mathai is his nephew.

-Karnataka Chief Minister condoled TJS' demise in a post on social media.
+Karnataka Chief Minister Siddaramaiah and his deputy D K Shivakumar condoled TJS' demise in a post on social media.

-In 2011, the Central government honoured TJS with the Padma Bhushan for his outstanding contributions to literature and journalism.
+It may be recalled that in 2011, the Central government had honoured TJS with the Padma Bhushan for his outstanding contributions to literature and journalism.

 He has also served as Asian Institute of Journalism's chairman.